araujo0205/cp_stack/README.md

 # cp_stack
-Simple language for the data stuture stack
+Simple language for the data struture stack

 #Compile
 run the program pilha.compile